zenato/react-boilerplate/README.md

 Create your react apps with boilerplate.

 This project use React Router v3.
-* [React Router v4](https://github.com/zenato/react-boilerplate/tree/rr4) – How to use React Router v4
+* [Using React Router v4](https://github.com/zenato/react-boilerplate/tree/rr4) – How to use React Router v4 (expermental project)

 ## Usage
 - [x] React